dotnet/linker/docs/design/RUC-on-type.md

 static void TestSuppressionOnMethod ()
 {
-    // IL2026: TestSuppressionOnMethod(): Using method 'MethodWithDangerousCode()' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
+    // IL2026: TestSuppressionOnMethod(): Using member 'MethodWithDangerousCode()' which has 'RequiresUnreferencedCodeAttribute' can break functionality when trimming application code.
 This method calls dangerous code.
     MethodWithDangerousCode()
 }
 ```